shiva123456789100/shiva123456789100.github.io/content/courses/hugo-blox/_index.md

 content_meta:
   content_type: 'Course'
   difficulty: 'Beginner'
-  prerequisites: ['Markdown']
+  prerequisites: ['Undergrad physics']
-  trending: false
+  trending: true
 ---

-👋 Welcome to the reign of amplitude.
+👋 Welcome to the  world of amplitude.
 Ready to learn more?

 <!--more-->